firesoft/visible-elements-loader/readme.md

 ## visible-elements-loader aka Vel ##

-This readme is still under construction.
+This readme is depracated!
+New one under way - stay tuned.

 Library lazy-loads data via ajax on element show - usually during scroll.